 There are 2.5 million landlords in this country.
 Most have just one property, often indebted, and for retired landlords it can form the backbone of their retirement income.
 Good landlords repair properties, get them back into use and provide millions of properties that would otherwise fall to the public and quasi sectors.
 Sadly, however, landlords are too often demonised.
 Does my right hon.
 Friend agree that it is right and fair that we allow courts to exercise due discretion and sensitivity, as they always do, to decide on the correct pathways from now on?

 My hon.
 Friend makes a valid point.
 Landlords in our country provide a valuable and important service to the many people who rent.
 Demonising landlords, forcing the good ones out of business, will result only in fewer properties available to rent, and it may result in more of those properties being rented out for Airbnb or by less scrupulous landlords, so he is absolutely right.
 We have tried to be fair to renters and to landlords; the package of measures that we introduced on 29 August is fair to both.
-It is important that those landlords who need access to justice are able to get it, that those landlords who are facing egregious rent arrears, antisocial behaviour and issues of domestic abuse are able to repossess their properties, while at the same time those people who through no fault of their own have got into difficulties because of the covid-19 epidemic are helped.
+It is important that those landlords who need access to justice are able to get it, and that those landlords who are facing egregious rent arrears, antisocial behaviour and issues of domestic abuse are able to repossess their properties, while at the same time those people who through no fault of their own have got into difficulties because of the covid-19 epidemic are helped.

 I congratulate the hon.
 Member for Westmorland and Lonsdale (Tim Farron) on securing the urgent question.